Kurumin03/Kurumin03.github.io/intern/nichias.md

 <section class="project">
   <h2>project</h2>
   <p>
 During an internship at a production facility I responded to a safety incident where the glass on a gas meter exploded and an operator was injured.
-Drawing on my final-year project at UniKL where I designed a compact, easy-to-remove safety cover for a milling machine.
+Drawing on my final year project at UniKL where I designed a compact, easy to remove safety cover for a milling machine.
 I proposed a similar engineered guard for the gas meters.
 I presented my research data, a prototype design, and a simple implementation plan to the maintenance and safety teams.
 Working with technicians we produced a pilot safety cover, updated the work procedure, and trained operators.
 The pilot prevented recurrence of the same installation hazard in the test area and was adopted more widely.
 The project taught me how practical engineering controls, backed by evidence and operator engagement, make workplaces measurably safer.
   </p>
 </section>
 <section class="intern-summary">